noahehall/blockchain/blockchain.md

 - blockchain server: middle man between a frontend client (wallet/another server) and the blockchain network
   - blockchain node provider
 - decentralized storage
-  - in the course IPFS and Swarm were talked about, but both seem to be dead
-  - theres a link in the TODOs for the ethereum storage docs

 #### Modeling Blockchain Solutions